Sophie de Condorcet

-Sophie de Condorcet (1764 in Meulan – 8 September 1822 in Paris), also known as Sophie de Grouchy and best known as Madame de Condorcet, was a prominent French salon hostess from 1789 to the Reign of Terror, and again from 1799 until her death in 1822.
+Sophie de Condorcet (Meulan, 1764 – Paris, 8 September 1822), also known as Sophie de Grouchy and best known and styled as Madame de Condorcet, was a prominent French salon hostess from 1789 to the Reign of Terror, and again from 1799 until her death in 1822.
 She was also a philosopher and the wife of the mathematician and philosopher Nicolas de Condorcet, who died during the Reign of Terror.
 Despite his death and the exile of her brother, Marshal Emmanuel de Grouchy, between 1815 and 1821, she maintained her own identity and was well-connected and influential before, during, and after the French Revolution.

 As a hostess, Madame de Condorcet was popular for her kind heart, beauty, and indifference to a person's class or social origins.
 Unlike that of her fellow-Girondist hostess Madame Roland, Madame de Condorcet's salon always included other women, notably Olympe de Gouges.
 Condorcet was also a writer and a translator, being highly educated for her day, and was fluent in English and Italian.
 Her most important philosophical writing is The Letters on Sympathy, which was published in 1798.
-She was also an influential translator of and commentor on works by Thomas Paine and Adam Smith.
+She was also an influential translator of and commenter on works by Thomas Paine and Adam Smith.

 Background

 Marie-Louise-Sophie de Grouchy was the daughter of François-Jacques de Grouchy, 1st Marquis de Grouchy (born 1715), a former page of Louis XV, and his wife Marie-Gilberte-Henriette Fréteau de Pény, daughter of Michel Louis Fréteau de Pény, Seigneur de Vaux-le-Pénil.
+She was the elder sister of the Napoleonic Marshal Emmanuel de Grouchy.

 In 1786 Sophie de Grouchy married the famous mathematician and philosopher Marie-Jean-Antoine-Nicolas de Caritat, Marquis de Condorcet (17 September 1743 – 29 March 1794).
 Then 21 or 22, she was an acknowledged beauty; he was 42 and Inspector-General of the Mint and a prominent French Academician.
 Although there was a twenty-year age difference, the two shared many intellectual interests, and had a strong and happy marriage.